Search by Keyword

 Recording The Album

-With the name suggested, and the acceptance by the other Beatles, the loose concept was integrated into the recording sessions that were already underway.
+With the name suggested, and its acceptance by the other Beatles, the loose concept was integrated into the recording sessions that were already underway.
 With concert performances now behind them, a whole new approach to creating music was devised.
 “When I first started in the music business,” producer George Martin recalls, “the ultimate aim for everybody was to try and recreate, on record, a live performance as accurately as possible.
 But then, we realized that we could do something other than that…So, without being too pompous, we decided to go into another kind of art form, where we are devising something that couldn’t be done any other way.
 We were putting something down on tape that could only be done on tape.”

 "Sgt Pepper is one of the most important steps in our career.
 It had to be just right,” stated Lennon in 1967.
 Ringo recalls, “’Sgt.
 Pepper’ was our grandest endeavor.
 It gave everybody – including me – a lot of leeway to come up with ideas and to try different material…The great thing about the band was that whoever had the best idea (it didn’t matter who), that would be the one we’d use.
 No one was standing on their ego, saying, ‘Well, it’s mine,’ and getting possessive.
 Always the best was used…Anything could happen, and that was an exciting process.
 I got to hang out and listen to it unfolding.”

-The sessions for the album began on November 24th, 1966 and stretched all the way till April 21st, 1967, totaling approximately 700 hours.
-This was a giant leap from the 9 hour and 45 minute single session on February 11th, 1963 to record ten of the fourteen tracks for their first album, “Please Please Me.”
+The sessions for the album began on November 24th, 1966 and stretched all the way until April 21st, 1967, totaling approximately 700 hours.
+This was a giant leap from the 9 hour and 45 minute single session on February 11th, 1963 used to record ten of the fourteen tracks for their first album, “Please Please Me.”
 Then again, this early album was a necessary diversion from their primary occupation, namely, the concert stage.
 How their priorities changed in three-and-a-half short years!

-Two of the first three songs recorded during these sessions were busked away for their next single, namely “Strawberry Fields Forever” and “Penny Lane,” these never seeing the album they were intended for.
+Two of the first three songs recorded during these sessions were whisked away for their next single, namely “Strawberry Fields Forever” and “Penny Lane,” these never seeing the album they were intended for.
 However, their creativity continued heightening as the weeks progressed, recording fourteen other songs that all (with the exception of George’s “Only A Northern Song”) ended up gracing the finished album.

 Working in the studio with a new experimental atmosphere was exciting but challenging, as explained by George Harrison in 1967: "Now that we only play in the studios, and not anywhere else, we have less of a clue what we're going to do.
 Now when we go into the studio we have to start from scratch, just thrashing it out and doing it the hard way.
 If Paul has written a song, he comes into the studio with it in his head.
 It's very hard for him to give it to us, and for us to get it.
 When we suggest something, it might not be what he wants because he hasn't got it in his head like that.
 So it takes a long time.
 Nobody knows what the tunes sound like until we've recorded them and listen to them afterwards.”